birdneststream/asciibird/README.md

 ## Bugs to fix

-* If you apply an empty block from a brush, it will remove the char when it is supposed to leave the block alone.
- * A bigger circle brush is a good example for this one.
 * The edit dialog, even when code to save new data is commented out, will slow down everything if you open and save the modal a few times

 ## Mobile / Touch Screen support